chrisnoonan98675/site/xl-deploy/how-to/deploy-using-sequential-by-loadbalancer-orchestrator.markdown

 ![Load balancer members](images/deploy-using-sequential-by-loadbalancer-orchestrator/load_balancer_members.png)

-## Create a default deployment plan
+## Step 2 Create the default deployment plan

 If you create a deployment without any customization: